mnshaun24/budget-on-the-fly/README.md

 ## Shaun's Budget-on-the-Fly (BotFly) App

 ## About
-For BotFly, I created a back-end to attach to an existing front-end.
-I created models, subschema and subdocuments with Mongoose.
-I used virtuals to extend the models' functionality.
-And I incorporated IndexedDB to add offline functionality.
+For BotFly, I updated an existing app to build in offline functionality.
+IndexedDB helped add the offline functionality along with the implementation of service workers.
 The app is deployed on Heroku using MongoDB Atlas to host the database remotely.

+Since this is a PWA, a manifest.json file is included to ensure that users downloading the app receive the appropriate sized version.

 ## Purpose
 To practice creating a back-end with a NoSQL database.
 To practice offline functionality to improve user experience.